haoliangyu/terrac/README.md

 * Conflict control
 * Permission control

-It may be possible to configure a storage backend for these features but this is out of the scope of this tool.
+It may be possible to configure a storage backend for these features but this is out of the scope of this project.

 <!-- limitationsstop -->